Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 #### Hostname or IP Address

-If you have Overseerr installed on the same network as Radarr/Sonarr, you can set this to the local IP address of your Radarr/Sonarr server.
+If you have Jellyseerr installed on the same network as Radarr/Sonarr, you can set this to the local IP address of your Radarr/Sonarr server.
 Otherwise, this should be set to a valid hostname (e.g., `radarr.myawesomeserver.com`).

 #### Port